Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 ## Footer

-* Footer is consistent on all pages.
-It has social links centered on it.
+* Footer is always consistent on all pages, it has social links centered on it.
-Each link will open in a separate tab in a browser.
-I've also added hover effects to each of them based on the color of the social media site.
+Each link will open in a separate new tab in a browser.
+I've  added hover effects to each of them and it is based on the color pallete that has been choosen for the website.

 ## Home

-* ### About section
+* ### Services ,About section

-    * About section includes a description of the personal trainer's personna, qualities, qualifications and approach to personal training
+    * This section includes personal stylist qualities and skills that she offers to her customer .

 * ### Testimonials section

-    * This section includes 3 separate testimonials from former and current clients of the personal trainer in question.
+    * This section includes 3 separate testimonials from current clients of the personal stylist.

 ## Gallery

-* This page has pictures of 1 on 1 training session plus pictures of the studio used for the training and its facilities
+* This page has pictures of 6 different customers and it is showing the end results after using the personal stylist training and services.

 ## Contact